GPS Tips

 • Make sure you're outside; being indoors can degrade the accuracy of your phone's GPS.

-• Let Slopes get a good GPS fix before you turn off cell data or WIFI as those can speed up the acquisition process.
+• Let Slopes get a good GPS fix before you turn off cell data or WiFi as those can speed up the acquisition process.

 • Turn your phone off and on.